 • • •

-I’m starting to sound like a broken record now, but as you can see, it really just all boils down to 3 things: practicing discipline (no matter how small), picking the lesser evil (when it comes to eating and mobility), and committing to a routine (because eventually it will just become second nature to you!).
+I’m starting to sound like a broken record now, but when it comes to learning how to stay fit while traveling, it really just all boils down to 3 things: practicing discipline (no matter how small), picking the lesser evil (when it comes to eating and mobility), and committing to a routine (because eventually, it will just become second nature to you!).

-We need to care for our body especially since there are a lot of forces that can make us ‘feeble’ or sickly in this kind of traveling lifestyle and I wouldn’t want you to suddenly suffer from injury and disease if your body’s strength, tolerance or immunity goes down.
+We need to care for our bodies especially since there are a lot of forces that can make us ‘feeble’ or sickly in this kind of traveling lifestyle and I wouldn’t want you to suddenly suffer from injury and disease if your body’s strength, tolerance, or immunity goes down.